-BC Ships Could Soon Be Hitting Fewer Whales Thanks To New Underwater Sensors
+BC Ships Could Soon Be Hitting Fewer Whales Thanks to New Underwater Sensors

 Sensors to automatically detect whales will be installed in March.